Rookout/explorook/README.md

 The Rookout Desktop App was designed with security as a foremost concern, its security features are as follows:
 - The App only listens for connections from localhost.
-- The App only allows access from Rookout app.
+- The App only allows access from the Rookout app.

 [Learn more about our security standards](https://www.rookout.com/solution/source-code-security/)